The Diviners #1

 Memphis, with his devotion to his family, Theta and her determination to succeed, Henry (I love him a lot ❤ let him find a nice man who loves him please) also need to be protected.
 Look, everyone is heartbreaking and charming and THEY NEED TO BE PROTECTED OKAY?
 However, Memphis and Theta’s relationship felt very instalove-ish and they both kind of disappeared for a while in the end climax, so that made me feel a way.
 Hopefully book two expands on them and their development

 However, every other character just didn’t connect with me.
 Jericho wasn’t anything special, he was just there.
-Mabel was the only one that truly kind of irritated me.
+But it was Mabel who was the only one that truly kind of irritated me.
 She didn’t do anything.
-Her purpose in this book was to pine for Jericho and this weird love triangle is going to hurt someone; this drama is unnecessary for the bigger issue in this book.
+Her purpose in this book was to pine for Jericho and this weird love triangle is going to hurt someone; this drama is unnecessary for the bigger issue in this book, but I have all of the faith that her character development in future books will be amazing.

 The villain confused me for a bit as I didn’t understand his motivation (again, slow pacing and such) but I won’t lie and say he wasn’t creepy.
 I felt the helplessness and I mean… HOW DO YOU DEAL WITH A SPIRIT?!?!